-- To opt out of difficult conversations around gender, race, or class, because you can’t do it perfectly or be comfortable is the definition of privilege.
-I’d rather contribute and be criticized then play it safe.
+- To opt-out of difficult conversations around gender, race, or class, because you can’t do it perfectly or be comfortable is the definition of privilege.
+I’d rather contribute and be criticized than play it safe.

 Show Notes on Brené Brown’s New Book Dare to Lead

 - Get a copy of Brene’s new book Dare to Lead and additional resources for it here.

 - We asked all the leaders we interviewed: What is the future of leadership?
 What scares you the most about not being able to find new leaders?
 What is missing?
 From family-owned to starts-ups to fortune-10 companies we heard: “We need more courage in our leaders.”

 - We asked “What do you see as a barrier to courage?”
 In the book, we share 10 barriers to leadership.
 Examples: (1) unwillingness or inability to have tough conversations (2) blaming instead of accountability.

 - The biggest barrier to courageous leadership is self-protection, the way we armor up.
 You can’t lead from an armored place.

 - If you can’t do hard, real and vulnerable you cannot lead in the future.
 What doesn’t need to be vulnerable and human will be done by machines.